sr99622/libonvif/README.md

 Selecting this check box will cause the application to start in full screen mode.
 The full screen mode can be cancelled with the Escape key.
 The F12 key will also toggle full screen mode.

-### Auto Discovery

-When selected, this option will cause the application to discover cameras automatically when it starts.
-This holds true whether the application is using Broadcast Discovery or Cached Addresses.
-Note that if this option is selected and the Broadcast Discovery Option is also selected, the application will poll the network once per minute to find missing or new cameras.

-### Auto Start

-When selected in combination with the Auto Discovery check box, cameras shown in the list will start automatically when the application starts.
-This feature will work with either Discovery Broadcast or Cached Adresses.

 ### Auto TIme Sync

 This selection will send a time sync message to each of the cameras once an hour.
 The camera time is set to the host computer time without regard for time zone.

-### Pre-Alarm Buffer Size

-When a camera is recording, this length of media is prepended to the file so that the moments prior to the alarm are preserved.
-If always recording, or the file length is limited by the system to 15 minutes, this feature will insure that there is a small overlap between adjacent files.

-### Post-Alarm Lag Time

-In the case where a camera is configured to record during alarms, this length of time must pass after the cessation of the alarm before the file recording is turned off.
-This helps to prevent excessive file creation.

-### Alarm Sounds

-A few default alarm sounds for selection.
-A system wide volume setting for the alarm volume can be made with the slider.

 ### Display Refresh Interval